Should I buy a new MacBook now or wait for Apple silicon?

 And will they look the same?
 Have the same names?
 You may recall (at least I do) that when Apple transitioned to Intel chips from PowerPC, it was with an entirely new product line, called MacBook.
 There has never been a non-Intel MacBook, until now, at least.

 Which Apple silicon Mac will be first?
-My best guess would be the Mac Mini, based on Apple now offering Arm-based Mac Mini Developer Transition Kits, based on Apple's A12Z Bionic System on a Chip (SoC), to developers to assist in transitioning software to the new platform.
+My best guess would be the Mac Mini, based on Apple now offering Arm-based Mac Mini Developer Transition Kits, based on Apple's A12Z Bionic system on a chip, to developers to assist in transitioning software to the new platform.

 But even without knowing the exact timeline of the product transitions, we can sketch out some broad advice about how to handle your future Mac purchases.
 No matter what, this isn't going to be like flipping a switch.
 The company says, "Apple will continue to support and release new versions of macOS for Intel-based Macs for years to come, and has exciting new Intel-based Macs in development."